To request Library Instruction, please fill out the Online Form.

 The Library is committed to the development of information literacy skills within the Eastern community as an integral element of the Liberal Arts Core Curriculum.
-With this goal in mind, we offer information literacy instruction in the Library (in an 18 PC instruction room), throughout campus, and at off-campus sites when possible, based on available staffing.
+With this goal in mind, we offer information literacy instruction in the Library (in a 21 PC instruction room), throughout campus, and at off-campus sites when possible, based on available staffing.

 Guidelines for Requesting Information Literacy Instruction

 - Generic Information Literacy Instruction (i.e. not course specific) requires one-week notice; 100 level classes receive an introduction to Academic Search Premier: a multidisciplinary full-text database.